The unitary representations of the Poincare group in any spacetime dimension: Elementary particles as unitary irreducible representations of the isometry group

 \textbf{Remarks:}

 $\bullet$ An important theorem proved by Wigner is that any symmetry transformation that is continuously related to the identity must be represented by a linear unitary operator (see \textit{e.g.} the appendix A of \cite{BeBo:Weinberg}).
 Strictly speaking, physical states are represented by \textit{rays} in a Hilbert space.
 Therefore the unitary representations of the symmetry group are actually understood to be \textit{projective} representations.
-In spacetime dimensions $D\geqslant 4\,$, this subtlety reduces to the standard distinction between single and double valued representations of the Poincar\'e group, as was taken for granted in the text.
+In spacetime dimensions $D\geqslant 4\,$, this subtlety\footnote{The case $D=3$ is even more subtle and is treated in Appendix \ref{App:A}.} reduces to the standard distinction between single and double valued representations of the Poincar\'e group, as was taken for granted in the text.

 $\bullet$ Notice that the previous discussion remains entirely valid if the Minkowski spacetime ${\mathbb R}^{D-1,1}$ is replaced everywhere by any other maximally symmetric spacetime (\textit{i.e.} de Sitter spacetime $dS_D$, or anti de Sitter spacetime $AdS_D$) under the condition that the inhomogeneous Lorentz group $IO(D-1,1)$ be also replaced everywhere by the corresponding group of isometries (respectively, $\,O(D,\,1)$ or, $O(D-1,\,2)\,$).